apache/echarts-doc/en/option/partial/2d-data.md

 ]
 ```

-**Tip: **When data to certain category does not exist（ps: 'inexistence' doesn't mean the value is 0）, can use'-'to represent, when there is no data, it should be disconnected in  line chart, and no graph in other graphics.
+**Tip: **When data to certain category does not exist (ps: 'inexistence' doesn't mean the value is 0), can use'-'to represent, when there is no data, it should be disconnected in  line chart, and no graph in other graphics.